Diplomatic and Administrative Staff

 First arrival

-Missions should give, in addition to the appointee’s designation, the relevant staff category, the date of appointment and the name of the person being replaced.
-Where there is no predecessor, missions should give a description of the functions of a new appointee.
+Missions must provide, in addition to the appointee’s designation, the relevant staff category, the date of appointment and the name of the person being replaced.
+Where the appointee is fulfilling an entirely new role at the mission, and therefore represents an increase in the size of the mission, a brief job description and explanation of why the new position is necessary must be provided.

-The names of Heads of Mission, their spouses, and diplomatic agents are included in “The London Diplomatic List”, which is published on the GOV.UK website.
+The names of Heads of Mission, their spouses, and diplomatic staff are included in “The London Diplomatic List”, which is published on the GOV.UK website.

 Consular staff in London